-All vertex-transitive maps on the 2-sphere $\mathbb{S}^2$ are known.
+All vertex-transitive spherical maps are known.
 These are the boundaries of Platonic solids, Archimedean solids and two infinite families (\cite{Ba1991}, \cite{GS1981}).
-Other than these, there exists a semi-equivelar map on $\mathbb{S}^2$, namely, the boundary of the pseudorhombicuboctahedron (\cite{Gr2009}, \cite{wiki}).
-It is known that quotients of ten centrally symmetric vertex-transitive maps on $\mathbb{S}^2$ (namely, the boundaries of icosahedron, dodecahedron and eight Archimedean solids) are all the vertex-transitive maps on the real projective plane $\mathbb{RP}^2$ (\cite{Ba1991}).
+Other than these, there exists a semi-equivelar spherical map, namely, the boundary of the pseudorhombicuboctahedron (\cite{Gr2009}, \cite{wiki}).
+It is known that quotients of ten centrally symmetric vertex-transitive spherical maps (namely, the boundaries of icosahedron, dodecahedron and eight Archimedean solids) are all the vertex-transitive maps on the real projective plane $\mathbb{RP}^2$ (\cite{Ba1991}).
 Here we show that these are also all the semi-equivelar maps on $\mathbb{RP}^2$.
 We prove

-\begin{theorem} Let $X$ be a semi-equivelar map on $\mathbb{S}^2$.
+\begin{theorem} Let $X$ be a semi-equivelar spherical map.
 Then, up to isomorphism, $X$ is the boundary of a Platonic solid, an Archimedean solid, a regular prism, an antiprism or the pseudorhombicuboctahedron. \end{theorem}

 \begin{theorem} If $Y$ is a semi-equivelar map on $\mathbb{RP}^2$ then the vertex-type of $Y$ is $[5^3]$, $[3^5],$ $[4^1, 6^2],$ $[3^1, 5^1, 3^1, 5^1], [3^1, 4^3],$ $[4^1, 6^1, 8^1], [3^1, 4^1, 5^1, 4^1], [4^1, 6^1, 10^1], [3^1, 10^2]$ or $[5^1, 6^2]$.
 Moreover, in each case, there exists a unique semi-equivelar map on $\mathbb{RP}^2$. \end{theorem}